If you recall from my last post, The Five Golden pieces For a Lasting Relationship, one of the elements is: The blueprint for your house.

 - Put your partner & the relationship first.
 (Be careful about the pendulum swing: this is not permission for self-betrayal, or neglect) But this mentality does mean that your partner & the relationship are special to you.
 Your partner’s gains are your gains, their loss is your loss.
 You value and cherish what you have so you’re willing to display that in your actions.
 It’s more of a “We & Us” mentality.

 - Revere your partner.
 Make an intentional and conscious conviction to your partner & denigrate alternative matches.
 Have gratitude for them and their qualities.
-Instead of fantasizing about a “better relationship” communicate your needs, wishes, hopes, fears, and dreams with your partner.
+Instead of fantasizing about a “better relationship” communicate your needs, wishes, hopes, fears, vulnerabilities, and dreams with your partner.

 I know there was a lot here to read, but I truly hope that you got a lot of value from it!